blujedis/kopie/README.md

 ## Actions

 In your ./.kopie/actions folder are the default actions Kopie ships with, see **index.js**.
 Your generator config allows you to specify an action to be used to generate your template.
-Many use cases can be satisfied with the **defaultGenerator** action.
+Many use cases can be satisfied with the **defaultAction** action.

-You'll notice also an **advancedGenerator** method in actions.js.
+You'll notice also an **advancedAction** method in actions.js.
 This shows you the workflow of how Kopie handles rendering templates by default.

 To create some custom task simple create and export a new generator function that fits the work flow you need.